It’s amazing to me how often we take books for granted.

-While Maximum Achievement showed me that creating the life that I wanted could be possible, The 7 Habits Of Highly Effective People was the book that showed me HOW to make it possible.
+While Maximum Achievement showed me that creating the life that I wanted was possible, The 7 Habits Of Highly Effective People was the book that showed me HOW to make it possible.

 By beginning with the end in mind, I was able to work backwards and figure out what steps I needed to take to get there.

 And guess what?
 Building that life for myself took away all the pain I felt from my breakup.

 6: Words That Work, By Dr. Frank Luntz